apache/qpid-proton/tests/proton_tests/ssl_db/README.txt

 Authority.
 This certificate is used to sign the certificates that identify the SSL servers and clients run by the tests.

+ca-private-key.pem - encrypted key used to sign certificate requests.
+Password is "ca-password"

 client-certificate.pem - the public certificate used to identify the client.
 Signed by the CA.